-Head over to Navy Pier at the shores of Lake Michigan to see spectacular planes flying above, and boats swimming around!
-By the end of the weekend there will also be some massive fireworks.
-Moreover, the American Lobster Fest is on at the same time, so you can indulge yourself with some sea food while watching the show.
+Head over to the Navy Pier at the shores of Lake Michigan to see spectacular planes flying above, and boats swimming around!
+By the end of the weekend, there are also massive fireworks.
+Moreover, the American Lobster Fest is on at the same time, so you can indulge yourself with some seafood while watching the show.

-The air show features skillful pilots, parachute jumps, and jets flying in formation.
+The air show features skilled pilots, parachute jumps, and jets flying in formation.
 There is also water-skiing and boat-jumping performances.
-The participants of the show include not just military pilots, but civillians as well, like Red Bull teams.
+The participants of the show include not only military pilots, but civilians as well, like Red Bull teams.
 Among the major highlights are the U.S. Army Golden Knights performance, the U.S. Navy Blue Angels and U.S. Air Force Thunderbirds.

-Chicago Air and Water Show was first held for the first time as a low-budget event in the 50s.
+The Chicago Air and Water Show was first held as a low-budget event in the 50s.
 It consisted of the Coast Guard Air Sea Rescue demonstration, water skiers, and water ballet.
-The event became really poplar when the U.S. Air Force Thunderbirds and Golden Knights Parachute Team started to participate in the show.
+The event became really popular when the U.S. Air Force Thunderbirds and Golden Knights Parachute Team started to participate in the show.

 Find hotels and airbnbs near Chicago Air and Water Show (Map)